mikejpoole/nd0067-c2-storefront-backend/README.md

 # Storefront Backend Project
-This Node app serves the API for a pet store using Express.
+This Node app serves an [API for a pet store](http://localhost:8081/api/v1) using Express.

 ## Installation
 Run `npm install`.